ProjectNexoi/Metatronomicon/src/lifeforms/demons.md

 #### Violence

+The primal component of Malice.
+The basic drive to hurt the other, to commit horrible acts.

 #### Cruelty

-The overpowering desire to hurt the other.
+The intelligent component of Malice.
+To impair the other, for the sake of your own enjoyment.
 Reveling in the pain and suffering of the many.

 #### Belligerence

+The sovereign component of Malice. bringing great conflict, not for any reason except for the sake of war.
+To pit the people against eachother.

 ### Hubris